SWING THE CLUB ON ITS ANGLE

 Consider the two photos you see at left.
 The top photo shows the correct height.
 The ball barely sits above the ground, because when struck, you want to take advantage of the club's natural loft.
 (Note how angled my clubface is.)
 Now look at the bottom photo.
 If my club were to bottom out, I'd barely catch the top of the face.
 At best, I'd hit a knuckle ball, which wouldn't go very far; at worst, I'd sky it and damage my club's crown.

-REDUCE THE GAP TECHNOLOGY ADVANCES have made fairway woods and hybrids not only more forgiving, but longer too.
+TECHNOLOGY ADVANCES have made fairway woods and hybrids not only more forgiving, but longer too.
 Unfortunately for some folks, this distance and forgiveness gain has also created a distance gap between their metal woods and irons.

 Consider the clubs that are in my bag.
 I don't carry a 3-iron anymore (I've replaced it with a hybrid), but I hit my 4-iron 20 yards shorter than my hybrid.
 Typically the difference between my irons is 10 yards, so I'm literally missing a club (given that we can carry only 14 clubs, I'm stuck with what I've got).